 Call to Action

 You know what would be awesome?
 If you tried the challenge alongside me.
 In case you want to try, I’d love to learn with you.
 Even if you don’t, though, I’d love to learn about any questions you have about this process, or any suggestions you may have.
-Leave a comment below, post on the Facebook group, or contact me directly!
+Post on the Facebook group, or contact me directly!

 Resources I consumed to build this process

 - The “Meta-Learning” section from The 4-Hour Chef by Tim Ferriss